choria-legacy/marionette-collective/website/reference/basic/basic_cli_usage.md

 Mcollective client applications aim to only provide the most relevant information.
-In this case, the application is not showing verbose information about the ten *OK* results, since the most important issue is the one *Failure*.
+In this case, the application is not showing verbose information about the nine *OK* results, since the most important issue is the one *Failure*.
 Keep this in mind when viewing the results of commands.